V. O. Chidambaranar Port: Location

 The V.O.
 Chidambaranar Port Authority in Thoothukudi is located strategically close to the East-West International sea route on Coromandel Coast.
 Located in Gulf of Mannar, with Sri Lanka on South East and large Indian Landmass on the West, the Port is well sheltered from storms and cyclone winds.
 The port is operational round the clock all through the year.
-This port serves the districts of Tuticorin, Tirunelveli, Kanniyakumari, Tenkasi, Virudhunagar, Madurai, Sivagangai, Ramanathapuram, Theni, Dindigul, Erode, Tirupur, Salem, Namakkal, Karur, Nilgris, Thanjavur Tiruchirappali and Coimbatore.
+This port serves the districts of Tuticorin, Tirunelveli, Kanniyakumari, Tenkasi, Virudhunagar, Madurai, Sivagangai, Ramanathapuram, Theni, Dindigul, Erode, Tirupur, Salem, Namakkal, Karur, Nilgris, Thanjavur, Tiruchirappali and Coimbatore.
 All these districts in Tamil Nadu are well served by this port.
-Most of the people select this port is because of its location which lies near to the most busiest East-West International shipping sea route of the world, and secondly approaching this port is easier than ports located in chennai because of its road and rail connectivity.
+Most of the people select this port is because of its location which lies near to the busiest East-West International shipping sea route of the world, and secondly approaching this port is easier than ports located in chennai because of its road and rail connectivity.
 It is well connected with highways and express ways and has reduced number of toll booths as well as reduced number of vehicle traffic, so goods can be shipped on time.